6 exercises for people with diabetes

 Did you know that exercise is particularly useful for people with diabetes?
 Exercise increases the effect of insulin and keeps blood sugar levels from rising.

 Exercise also promotes weight loss and improves balance, which are important because type 2 diabetes patients are often at risk of obesity and falls.
-Here are six fantastic exercises you can easily incorporate into daily life.
+Here are 6 fantastic exercises you can easily incorporate into daily life.
 Be sure to check with your doctor before starting any exercise routine and take things slowly at first.
 With time, the duration of and degree of effort in your exercise routine can be increased.

 🏃Walking